- August 14, 2019

 No deal Brexit could impact supply chains for businesses and consumer spending.
-This means that businesses could have to put expansion plans on hold and trading with other businesses in the EU could be challenging.
+This means that businesses could have to put expansion plans on hold and trading with other companies in the EU could be challenging.

-But what can companies do to prepare for a potential no deal Brexit?
+But what can companies do to prepare for a potential no-deal Brexit?

-Companies need to start thinking now about their operations in case there is a no deal Brexit.
-The best course of action is to talk to a solicitor about what the implications of the no deal Brexit.
+Companies need to start thinking now about their operations in case there is a no-deal Brexit.
+The best course of action is to talk to a solicitor about what the implications of the no-deal Brexit.

 Look at where you are currently selling, where your suppliers are and where you want the business to be in the future.